Top 5 2nd Quarter Trades of Na - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Nadler Financial Group, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Navalign, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Gold Trust has a price-book ratio of 5.82.
+In terms of valuation, Fidelity Total Bond ETF has a price-earnings ratio of 23.00 and a price-book ratio of 2.44.

-During the quarter, Nadler Financial Group, Inc. bought 368,210 shares of NAS:VONG for a total holding of 476,783.
-The trade had a 3.82% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $61.78.
+Navalign, LLC reduced their investment in ARCA:SUB by 58,468 shares.
+The trade had a 2.56% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $103.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.